d-e-e-p/cpp-fstring/README.rst

 4. Bugs/limitations of cpp-fstring.

-* majority of bugs are of course in this section, eg:
+* majority of bugs are of course in this section, eg code with:
     * ambiguous partial specializations
+    * template parameter packs
+    * ...

   Perfect segway to contributing.